 The paper is organized as follows.
-Section 2 provides a brief description of the subject-verb inversion syntax found in Old and Early Middle English.
-In section 3, the developments in Middle English are discussed and four open issues with respect to these developments are identified.
-Section 4 then considers the plausibility of addressing these issues with reference to Anglo-Norman/French influence.
-It is argued that for three of these questions, contact with Anglo-Norman/French may have played a role whereas such an account seems less likely for the fourth issue.
-Finally, in section 5, some further points are discussed that bear on the question of Anglo-Norman/French influence on Middle English syntax, and section 6 summarizes the paper.
+Section 2 provides a brief description of the subject-verb inversion syntax found in Old English.
+In section 3, the developments in Middle English are discussed and four problematic issues with respect to these developments are identified.
+Sections 4 and 5 then consider the plausibility of addressing these issues in terms of language contact and more specifically with reference to Anglo-Norman/French influence.
+It is argued that for three of these issues, contact with Anglo-Norman/French may have played a role whereas such an account seems less likely for the fourth issue.
+Finally, in section 6, some further points are discussed that bear on the question of Anglo-Norman/French influence on Middle English syntax, and section 7 summarizes the paper.

-2. SUBJECT-VERB INVERSION IN OLD AND EARLY MIDDLE ENGLISH
+2. SUBJECT-VERB INVERSION IN OLD ENGLISH

-The V2 property as found in all the modern Germanic languages except present-day English (PDE) is characterized by the general occurrence of the finite verb right after the clause-initial constituent (i.e. in second position) regardless of what the nature of this constituent is.2 A consequence of this is that when the clause-initial constituent is not a subject the order of the subject and the finite verb is inverted, which leads to the characteristic inversion property of V2 languages.
+The V2 property as found in all the modern Germanic languages except present-day English (PDE) is characterized by the general occurrence of the finite verb right after the clause-initial constituent (i.e. in second position) regardless of what the nature of this constituent is.
+A consequence of this is that when the clause-initial constituent is not a subject the order of the subject and the finite verb is inverted, which leads to the characteristic inversion property of V2 languages.